 At the start of this project in 2016, my partner Christian Germon and I, along with a local crew, spent a month in the jungle of the district of Kannur to film twelve Teyyam rituals.
 Many took place in the middle of the night and continued for days without pause.

-Some resulted in extreme exhaustion and burnt feet, and in my case, severe dehydration case.
+Some resulted in extreme exhaustion and burnt feet, and in my case, severe dehydration.

 Filming a Teyyam ritual can seem at times as much a feat of endurance as it is a technical and logistical challenge.

 The performances are lengthy, as long as 24 hours or more, and in the dry season night time temperatures can reach 45 degrees Celsius.
-(90 Farenheit).
+(90 Fahrenheit).